Bang1338/my-small-hello-world/README.md

 - C, C++, any ASM.
 Just not Python or brainfuck or any kind of that.
 - Allowed to use compressor
 - Allowed to mod the exe, just make sure that working.
+- Recommend: `CONSOLE`.
+If you want to try hard, use `MessageBoxA` or GUI

 ## How to build
 - See [README.txt](https://github.com/Bang1338/my-small-hello-world/blob/main/README.txt) for info